QIoT-fr-FR-utf8/qiot-acb.github.io/docs/feedback.md

 1. Our vision about this project it also add some metrics **ON** the edge (ex : via prometheus) in case of network failing, during this interruption we could always check in local

 1. We need also more secure flow exchange between the edge device and the poller (now it is in Http)

+1. We are wondering about the benefit of using QUARKUS on Edge side, because we don't need to scale up or provision quickly.

 1. We need also more security on the edge, the **OpenScap** can be one of this solution? or maybe a custom image or ...